Dogs think, feel & learn.

 Values are not new to dog training.

-Thinking in values stimulates curiosity and sparks creativity.
 Most trainers speak of values in their practice.
-Putting values into action by using them to filter exercises can build trust with clients and create a safe place to share ideas.
+Putting values into action by using them as a filter for exercises can build trust with clients and create a safe place to share ideas with other trainers.

 It's easy to criticize and judge colleagues because, in much of our society, we're programmed to notice what's wrong before what's right.

-We often ignore negative critiques of “our practice” from other trainers because we've spent considerable time and effort honing our skills.
-We're understandably proud of what we've accomplished.
+We often ignore critiques of our practice from other trainers because we've spent considerable time and effort honing our skills.
+We're understandably proud of what we've accomplished and comfortable with our routines.

 We may benefit by choosing to look outside our bubble.

+Thinking in values stimulates curiosity and sparks creativity.
 For my pet-dog, behavior clients, a needs-based, cognitive learning approach works well in most cases.
 Dogs pretty much train themselves this way, which is more fun on my part, more stimulating for the dogs, and easier for clients to replicate.
-That's my way, it may or may not be what your clients need, and I respect that.
+That's my way, for what I do.
+It may or may not be what your clients need, and I respect that.

 As far as I know, we don't have access to a peaceful forum to increase understanding with those who train differently than we do.